How Silicon Valley Pushed Coding Into American Classrooms

 Re: (Score:2)

+The hard sciences, math, writing and music classes did more for me.

+I'm thinking the same.
+It seems the best computer people have excellent reading/writing/math/organizing/managing/whatever skills.
+In fact the best of these start companies or create new things rest of the masses follow.
+It bugs me to read all these Silicon Valley types push coding as if it is the most important where these same people became successful because they had the "hard stuff" skills.
+And I suspect many started coding when they were working on on their startups.

 No harm in teaching coding, some might like it!
-(Score:1)
+(Score:2)

 Seriously, as someone who's been doing the IT thing for 20 years and actually likes teaching new people the ins and outs of the job -- where else are you going to get your newbies from?
 I've seen so many people say teaching development and IT is a waste of time because all the work is going offshore, and it crowds out existing workers, and the kids won't learn anything anyway.
 I remember and use a tiny fraction of what I was taught in school; not everything has to have an immediate ROI and it helps to have